 Just because I have dark skin, that doesn’t mean I don’t need sunscreen!
 Of the many sunscreen myths out there, one of the biggest is that people with dark skin don’t need to use it.
 I told you why this is false in this post years ago, but I don’t mind telling you again!
 Keep reading.

 Ok ok, it is true that the more melanin (pigment) skin has, the more it is naturally protected from damage from the sun’s UV rays.
 Also, skin cancer isn’t very common among people of color.
 BUT this does NOT mean people with dark skin can skip sunscreen!

 Any darkening of your regular skin tone is just a sign that your skin is defending itself against the sun and attempting to prevent further damage.
 Everyone is vulnerable to the kind of sun damage that can cause skin cancer and signs of aging.

-What’s also good to know is that when people of color develop skin cancer, it’s much more deadly!
+What’s also good to know is that when people of color develop skin cancer, it’s much deadlier!
 The reason is that it’s usually detected at an advanced stage, when it’s more difficult to treat.